spotify/spydra/README.md

 ##### Cluster Pooling (experimental)
 Disclaimer: The usage of the pooling is experimental!
-The Hydra cluster pooling provides automatic pooling for Hydra clusters by selecting an existing cluster according to certain conditions.
+The Spydra cluster pooling provides automatic pooling for Spydra clusters by selecting an existing cluster according to certain conditions.
 Enabling pooling of clusters
-To enable autoscaling add an autoscaler section similar to the one below to your Hydra configuration.
+To enable autoscaling add an autoscaler section similar to the one below to your Spydra configuration.

 ```$xslt
 {